 I hope you found this Onomichi one day trip itinerary useful for planning your visit.
 Obviously if you want to attempt or complete the Shimanami Kaido Cycling Route you'll need to allocate more than one day for this itinerary, however, the cycling route may be a good way in to or out of Onomichi depending on your travel plans.

-If you're looking for a few other activities to fill up your time in Onomichi I recommend checking out this page on Trip Advisor.
-As well as listing the top attractions, you can also find guided tours of the area.
+If you're looking for a few other activities and things to do to fill up your time in Onomichi I recommend checking out the Onomichi page on Trip Advisor.
+As well as finding a list of the top attractions in Onomichi, you can also find guided tours of the area.

 I've heard from friends that Onomichi was featured in a video game called Yakuza 6: The Song of Life on PS4.
 I've never played it myself, but if you have, let me know if you spotted anything familiar!
 I'd love to know how it compares.

 If you’re planning to spend a little more time in Hiroshima, I recommend visiting the island of Miyajima.
-Click here to read my Perfect One Day Trip Itinerary for Miyajima.
+Be sure to check out our post on the Perfect One Day Trip Itinerary for Miyajima before visiting.

 Recommendations for booking accommodation, day trip tours and travel related needs.

 Reviews (restaurants, accommodation, local attractions etc.): Trip Advisor

 Access airport lounges worldwide: Priority Pass

 Check out some tours and popular attractions in the area!